hamarituc/gentoo-overlay/README.md

 repo provide the `xmlrpc` USE flag.
 But it seems support for this library is broken, since some tools require a more recent version than publicly available.

+### SDRangel

+A very powerful signal analyzer and synthesizer supporting a wide range of hardware devices.

 ### QSSTV

 Although QSSTV is contained in the standard repo it mandatorily requires